shichao-an/notes/docs/lkd/ch4.md

 ##### **The Virtual Runtime**

 The `vruntime` variable stores the **virtual runtime** of a process, which is the actual runtime (the amount of time spent running) normalized (or weighted) by the number of runnable processes.
-The virtual runtime’s units are nanoseconds and therefore `vruntime` is decoupled from the timer tick.
-Because processors are not capable of perfect multitasking and we must run each process in succession, CFS uses vruntime to account for how long a process has run and thus how much longer it ought to run.
+The virtual runtime's units are nanoseconds and therefore `vruntime` is decoupled from the timer tick.
+Because processors are not capable of perfect multitasking and we must run each process in succession, CFS uses `vruntime` to account for how long a process has run and thus how much longer it ought to run.

 The function `update_curr()`, defined in `kernel/sched_fair.c` ([kernel/sched_fair.c#L518](https://github.com/shichao-an/linux/blob/v2.6.34/kernel/sched_fair.c#L518)), manages this accounting: